uploadcare/uploadcare-rails/README.md

 Then you can configure all global variables such as files storing/caching, deleting files, etc.
 Full list of available options is listed in the file itself.
 Just uncomment an option and set the value.

+In examples we’re going to use `ucarecdn.com` domain.
+Check your project's subdomain in the [Dashboard](https://app.uploadcare.com/projects/-/settings/#delivery).

 ### Uploadcare File Uploader